 Forward a task-related email to email@example.com and Asana will automatically create a task assigned to you that includes the email in the task description.
 Once created you can collaborate with others on the task or re-assign it.
 We often forward invoices to Asana and re-assign them to the appropriate person to be paid.

 Asana lets you notify co-workers when you're on vacation.
 Set your vacation indicator to "away" and anyone assigning a task to you will see that you're on vacation.
 To set your vacation indicator go to "My profile settings."

 20. Merge duplicate tasks

 To keep Asana clean it's helpful to merge similar tasks when they're identified.
-Fortunately, Asana creates a helpful merge feature that makes this easy.
+Fortunately, Asana has a helpful merge feature (see below) that makes this easy.